ayomawdb/kbase.ayoma.me/docs/web/vulnerabilities/lfi-rfi.md

 ### RCE with Logs
 - Use NC to write logs with malicious content to access_logs.
-- Connect and just send the attack string.
+- Connect and just send the attack string (In user-agent etc.).
 - Then include the log file (local file inclusion)

 ### RCE over SQLi